Eudistylia polymorpha: Biology

-E. polymorpha is a filter feeder, catching food particles with its pinnately branched radioles.
+Eudistylia polymorpha is a filter feeder, catching food particles with its pinnately branched radioles.
 It prefers to live in moving water so a constant stream of particles comes within reach.
 These are trapped by the feeding appendages and moved by cilia down grooves in the radioles to the large, funnel-shaped mouth.
 The gut takes up most of the coelom space and there is a faecal groove for ejection of undigested debris.
 Any particles too large to be ingested get incorporated into the tube structure.

 Reproduction takes place in the spring, and fertilization is external.
 The gonads are on the dorsal side of the abdomen and the gametes mature in the coelomic spaces.
 They are then passed forward by cilia along the faecal groove and are released into the water column.
 The larvae are planktonic and grow rapidly.
 After about three or four weeks, they settle out as segmented larvae.